Copy and paste the below script into your own website or blog to embed this book.

 In the light of the fire, I noticed that Nisha’s face was pale, like one of those figs blanched in syrup that have lost their true color.
 She caught my eye and smiled, a small, sweet smile.
 I shifted my gaze over to Aliki.

 “Do you have your bag ready for school?”
 I asked.

 “We are doing it now, madam.”
 Nisha got up hastily, gathering the bowls from the coffee table.

 My daughter never really spoke to me anymore.
 She never called me Mum, never addressed me.
 At some point a seed of silence had been sowed between us and it had grown up and around and between us until it became almost impossible to say anything.
 Most of the time, she would talk to me through Nisha.
 Our few conversations were functional.

 I watched Nisha as she licked a handkerchief and wiped a stain off Aliki’s jeans and then took the bowls and spoons to the kitchen.
 Maybe it was the alcohol, or the trip up to Troodos, but I was feeling more tired than usual, a heaviness in my mind and my limbs.
 I announced that I was going to bed early.
 I fell asleep straightaway and didn’t even hear Nisha putting Aliki to bed.

 Brought up in London, Christy Lefteri is the child of Cypriot refugees.
-She holds a Ph.D. in creative writing from Brunel University, where she is now a lecturer.
+She holds a PhD in creative writing from Brunel University where she is now a lecturer.
 Her previous novel, the international bestseller The Beekeeper of Aleppo, won the Aspen Words Literary Prize and was the runner-up for the Dayton Literary Peace Prize.
-She is also the author of A Watermelon, a Fish and a Bible, which was longlisted for the IMPAC Dublin Literary Award.
+Her first novel, A Watermelon, a Fish and a Bible, was longlisted for the IMPAC Dublin Literary Award.